montehurd/mediawiki-quickstart/README.md

 See the Elastica [docker-compose.yml](extensions/Elastica/docker-compose.yml) for an example

-Notice that it also specifies a couple values for the `mediawiki-web` container
+Notice how the Elastica `docker-compose.yml` also specifies a couple values for the `mediawiki-web` container

-Keep such changes to core Mediawiki containers to a minimum - your component's `docker-compose.yml` should be mostly concerned with your component
+This is allowed, of course, but try to keep such changes to core Mediawiki containers to a minimum - your component's `docker-compose.yml` should be mostly concerned with your component

 ## Installing components